OfficeDev/open-xml-docs/docs/how-to-insert-a-new-slide-into-a-presentation.md

          (New Drawing.Run(New Drawing.Text() With {.Text = slideTitle})))
 ```

-The next section of the second overloaded <span
-class="keyword">InsertNewSlide</span> method adds a body shape to the
+The next section of the second overloaded **InsertNewSlide** method adds a body shape to the
 slide and sets its properties, including its text.

 ```csharp